MicrosoftDocs/windows-dev-docs/landing/arm-docs/arm64ec-abi.md

 | |Arm64EC |`__os_arm64x_check_icall`| `__os_arm64x_check_icall_cfg`|

 Independently of the ABI, having CFG enabled code (code with reference to the CFG call-checkers), does not imply CFG protection at runtime.
 CFG protected binaries can run down-level, on systems not supporting CFG: the call-checker is initialized with a no-op helper at compile time.
 A process may also have CFG disabled by configuration.
 When CFG is disabled (or OS support is not present) on previous ABIs the OS will simply not update the call-checker when the binary is loaded.
 On Arm64EC, if CFG protection is disabled, the OS will set `__os_arm64x_check_icall_cfg` the same as `__os_arm64x_check_icall`, which will still provide the needed target architecture check in all cases, but not CFG protection.

+As with CFG in Classic Arm64, the call to the target function (`x11`) must immediately follow the call to the Call Checker.
+The address of the Call Checker must be placed in a volatile register and neither it, nor the address of the target function, should ever be copied to another register or spilled to memory.

 ### Stack Checkers